WalletScrutiny/WalletScrutinyCom/_android/st.xpairssignals.md

 ## The App and Verdict
-Downloading the app, we see forex signals and no way to buy or sell bitcoin.
+Downloading the app, we see forex signals and no way to receive or send bitcoin.
 This confirms that the app is **not a wallet.**